Some Fulton County polls seeing long lines, experiencing problems

-Based on the turnout at one polling precinct, turnout in Fulton County could be lower than expected in the June 9 primary election.
+When it comes to Fulton County turnout in the June 9 primary election, it’s looking like the tale of two counties, based on reports from multiple precincts.

-But at other polls, such as Atlanta’s Central Park, according to media reports, turnout has been higher, with long lines and voters even using provisional ballots due to problems with voting machines.
+At two polls in Buckhead and Sandy Springs, turnout has been somewhat slow but steady.
+But at other polls, such as downtown Atlanta’s Central Park, according to media reports, turnout has been higher, with long lines and voters even using provisional ballots due to problems with voting machines.

+At Peachtree Presbyterian Church in Buckhead, when a reporter arrived at 2:28 p.m., there were 11 voters in line outside and another 20 waiting inside to check in, plus a dozen either checking in, waiting to vote or casting ballots.

+Poll Manager Trent Allen said as of 1 p.m., 470 of the precinct’s 7,195 had voted on Election Day, adding the process had gone “really well” and reminded him of the gubernatorial general election in 2018.

 At the Church of the Redeemer in Sandy Springs, when a reporter arrived at 10:29 a.m., only seven residents were in line waiting to sign in before voting.
 Poll Manager Beryl Davis said only 257 of the precinct’s 9,741 had voted by then.